-5.2.3.1 The player designated as captain on the lineup sheet for each set remains the playing captain at all times while on the court.
-When the playing captain is not on the court, a coach or the outgoing captain designates another player to assume the duties of playing captain until she is replaced or until the original playing captain returns to the court.
+- 5.2.3.1 The player designated as captain on the lineup sheet for each set remains the playing captain at all times while on the court.
+When the playing captain is not on the court, a coach or the outgoing captain designates another player to assume the duties of playing captain until she is replaced or until the original playing captain returns to the court. - 5.2.3.2 The playing captain is the only player who may address the referee(s) and is the spokesperson for that team.
+The playing captain may only address the second referee on matters concerning the second referee's duties.
+(See Rule 19.3.)

-RULE 5 / TEAMS 19
+20 RULE 5 / TEAMS